Woman tests positive for virus in Perry County

 Perry County, Missouri, officials have reported the first case of COVID-19 in the county.

-In a Saturday release from Perry County Health Department, Sylvia Forester, director, said a woman in her 50s had tested positive.
+In a Saturday news release from Perry County Health Department, director Sylvia Forester said a woman in her 50s had tested positive.
 The woman is isolating at her home and has been since first exhibiting symptoms.

 Officials are investigating the case and are speaking with those who have been in contact with the woman.